danielearwicker/computed-async-mobx/README-7beta.md

 *"People starting with MobX tend to use reactions [*autorun*] too often.
 The golden rule is: if you want to create a value based on the current state, use computed."* - [MobX - Concepts & Principles](http://mobxjs.github.io/mobx/intro/concepts.html)

-# Forthcoming Version 7 Beta

-This version will support MobX 6 - please give it a try with:

-    npm install computed-async-mobx@beta

-# Normal Installation

-    npm install computed-async-mobx

-# TypeScript

-Of course type definitions are built in: no need for `npm install @types/...`

 # What is this for?

 A `computed` in MobX is defined by a function, which consumes other observable values and is automatically re-evaluated, like a spreadsheet cell containing a calculation.